Thoughts on the Red Line: The Extended Edition

 Here are a few more of my favorite moments of simple, unexpected beauty from my trip, when I just happened to be in the right place at the right time:

 But it's not just the immersive, panoramic moments that you can better experience and appreciate on foot; it's also the smaller details that you might not notice traveling in a car.
 My blog is chock full of photos of these kinds of things, from mailboxes to flowers to beer cans to manhole covers.
 You can view a sample of them here, if you'd like, or you can just take a walk back through my photos to get a sense of how attuned to your surroundings you can be when you're out on foot, fully engaged in your discovery of the world.
 Many of my photos may seem to be silly and inconsequential, but all of those things were exciting to me at the time — each one was a unique, personal connection I was making with a particular place — and I was excited about getting to share them with others.
 Taken as a whole, I think they show how intimately you can get to know a place when you take the time and effort to explore it on your own terms, in your own way, free of the standard expectations of travel, and open to the things you might normally take for granted.
-Perhaps the traveler's most important challenge and highest calling is not to visit all the places worth seeing, but rather to find something worth seeing wherever he is.
+Perhaps the most important challenge and highest calling of a traveler is not to visit all the places worth seeing, but rather to find something worth seeing wherever you are.

 P.S.
 Another walking adventure is in the works!
 I hope to have more details to share in a few months.